List of Toy Story characters: Duke Caboom

-Duke Caboom is an amiable Canadian daredevil toy with a white outfit, a horseshoe mustache, and a toy motorcycle.
+Duke Caboom (voiced by Keanu Reeves) is an amiable Canadian daredevil toy with a white outfit, a horseshoe mustache, and a toy motorcycle.
 He suffers from low self-esteem due to believing that he let down his previous owner Rejean, unable to do the stunts that his commercial ads had promised.
-Duke Caboom is a parody of the 1975 Evel Knievel Rally Stunt Cycle by the Ideal Toy Company.
+Duke Caboom is a parody of the Evel Knievel Rally Stunt Cycle by the Ideal Toy Company.

 Second Chance Antiques

-The following characters live in Second Chance Antiques, an antique store: